antilopinae/image-processing/README.md

 Building and filling polygons.

 Implement the following functions:

 1. Drawing straight line segments with a thickness of 1 pixel.
 2. Displaying the polygon on the screen.
 3. Definitions of the polygon type: simple or complex (i.e. with self-intersections), convex or non-convex.
 4. Filling the polygon using the even-odd and non-zero-winding rules for determining whether a pixel belongs to a polygon.

+### Lab4 - `lab4`

+Draw Bezier curves, clipping straight line segments with a convex polygon.

+Implement the following functions:

+1. Construction of Bezier curves of the third order.
+2. Clipping straight line segments with a convex polygon using the algorithm Kirusa-Beka.

 ---